Prs

 Teosto is a non-profit organisation founded in 1928 by composers and music publishers, to administer and protect their rights.
 At Teosto, decision-making power lies with ordinary members – that is, music authors.

 Teosto represents more than 29,000 Finnish and almost three million foreign composers, lyricists, arrangers and music publishers.
-We collect and distribute royalties to the music authors we represent, for the public performance and mechanical reproduction of their music in Finland.
+Teosto collects and distributes royalties to the music authors it represents, for the public performance and mechanical reproduction of their music in Finland.

 Stef